appscode/blog/content/post/kubedb-v2024.8.21/index.md

 ```
 #### Deploying Druid with TLS secure MySQL and PostgreSQL
 Additionally, in this release, KubeDB has been enhanced to support integration of `Druid` with TLS-secured `MySQL` and `PostgreSQL` clusters.

+### Bug Fixes
+- Add condition to skip write check when write check is disabled.

 ## Elasticsearch